 High cholesterol can be genetic, and a DNA test may help

-Familial Hypercholesterolemia—often known by its acronym, FH, is a condition where a person’s body processes cholesterol differently, leading chronically elevated cholesterol levels.
+Familial Hypercholesterolemia—often known by its acronym, FH, is a condition where a person’s body processes cholesterol differently, leading to chronically elevated cholesterol levels.
 It is genetic, which is why you may have heard it described as “inherited high cholesterol.”
 So, why is it so important to know whether you or members of your family have FH?

 Your body packages cholesterol into fat pods (doctors know these as lipids) that circulate through the body.
 When there is more cholesterol and less fat in those pods, they are called low-density lipoproteins (LDL-C)—also known as “bad cholesterol.”
 These LDL-C fat pods are normally pulled out of the bloodstream by your liver.
 But in individuals with FH, gene variants affect one or more of the proteins involved in collecting LDL-C from the blood.
 These variants limit the liver’s ability to remove LDL-C and can lead to heart conditions in both children and adults, including coronary heart disease and stroke.

 FH is a genetic disorder, and there are various forms of it depending on which gene variant a person carries.
-The most common form is when a person has one copy of the altered gene that’s inherited from one of their parents, which is what we commonly refer to when talking about FH.
+(A gene variant is what we call a gene when there is a slight difference in its DNA sequence relative to other people, so there can be multiple variations, or variants, of a given gene.)
+The most common form of FH is when a person has one copy of an FH related gene variant that’s inherited from one of their parents, which is what we commonly refer to when talking about FH.
 (In this article we focus on this type, but great resources are available to learn about other types.)

 Unfortunately, FH is underdiagnosed.
 In fact, in the US population, rates of FH may be as high as 1 in every 200-250 individuals.
 For those who have FH, the risk of heart attack is more than 20 times greater than someone without FH and with normal cholesterol.